Kendall-io/Cheat-Sheet-Generator/README.md

 ### Purpose
 Webscrapes a webpage and gets the data from it if it is formed in similar syntax:
+Currently only works with the VIM html website
 ```
 Key Code - Description